 If the M.S. thesis topic involves substantial public health content, the student may submit a single document (in M.S. thesis form) to fulfill the requirements for both the thesis and the M.P.H. essay.
-The student may elect to submit both an M.S. thesis and an M.P.H. essay.
-The essay should focus upon elements of the practicum.
-If an M.P.H. essay is submitted, a hard copy of the final M.P.H. essay must be provided to each member of the advisory committee and to the Department of Human Genetics.

 OTHER DEGREE COMBINATIONS